 Aomway obviously wants to be competing at the highest level with the Commander V2 instead of being in the mid-range market as it was with the V1.
 This is a tough thing to do, but they’ve chosen to get there not by adding fancy new features (see: Skyzone SKY03) but instead incrementally working on the features they already have and making a huge screen upgrade.
 There are a lot of nice touches like saving the last used video mode, making the over-the-head strap removable, improved fan, better channel search, and added volume control.
 There’s also a really nice improvement in the screen quality, boasting larger size, better color saturation, and better detail level resolution.
 All of these improve the usability of this set over the V1.

 But there are a few areas where these Aomways really let us down.
 Far and away, the optics are the number one problem.
 You get less than half of it in focus at once; that’s just not enough to use comfortably.
-Second, the diversity switching algorithm falls short of expectations.
+The diversity switching algorithm falls short of expectations.
 It takes a few seconds for the goggles to switch—in the middle of a race or difficult freestyle maneuver, you don’t have a few seconds to wait.
-Third, if you have a small face and need the minimum IPD, you’ll have trouble getting the screens lined up right unless you open up and mod the goggles.
+If you have a small face and need the minimum IPD, you’ll have trouble getting the screens lined up right unless you open up and mod the goggles.
 The total screen failure could be a fluke with our review unit, but always raises a red flag on build quality.
-This brings us to the last big knock against them; price.
+This brings us to a final big knock against them; price.
 Currently, they retail for about $440.
 For that amount, you can get a pretty nice set of last-generation Fat Sharks.
 The original Commander V1 still occupies a solid place in the market as well, which we have used for about a full year now without any issues.
 At just over $300, you get nearly all the best of what the V2 has to offer.
 It’s still a great unit that we recommend checking out.

 The AOMWAY Commander V2 video goggles can be purchased at Gearbest and many other retailers.